Agenda 2025

 Conference Hall B | ||

-12.00 | Fireside chat: Avoiding industry dark data – an efficiency and sustainability threat!
-The construction and real estate sector are the most data generating industries in the world.
+12.00 | Panel: Avoiding industry dark data (a sustainability and efficiency threat) – ensuring quality data management throughout the life cycle The construction and real estate sector are the most data generating industries in the world.
 Through sensors, IoTs, drones and 3D scanning millions of terrabytes are flooding the industry but with limited purpose and benefit.
 In this data driven age, the industry will need to be vigilant about burning energy on AI and data centres without the right business case.
 How can the industry ensure that it is collecting the correct data and segregating it for decision making - ensuring quality data management throughout the life cycle?
-Amjad Abou Said, Head of Business Development, Dubai Holding Asset Management |
+Amjad Abou Said, Head of Business Development, Dubai Holding Asset Management Arjun Mohan, Founder & CEO, TENDERD |

 |

 12.30 | Panel: Powering data centre efficiency in the GCC Regulations in the UAE and KSA mandate that certain data, such as personal or financial information, must be hosted within the country, leading to increasing reliance on local data centres.
 Given that data centres are increasingly essential, to become more energy efficient they require specialised architectural and engineering design to contribute to tough ESG expectations.
-This panel will delve into the challenges and opportunities of developing robust and sustainable data centres in the region, focusing on regulatory compliance, energy, water and cooling efficiency, and the cutting-edge construction technologies required. |
+This panel will delve into the challenges and opportunities of developing robust and sustainable data centres in the region, focusing on regulatory compliance, energy, water and cooling efficiency, and the cutting-edge construction technologies required.
+In conversation with: Ramachandra Nimbargi, Head – Data Centre (Design), International, Larsen & Toubro Ras Scollay, Director, Data Center Business, du Samir Abdullah, Director of Smart Cities, KEO International Consultants Sanjay Kumar, Director‑Design Data Centers, EDGNEX Data Centers by DAMAC |

 |